lubuntu-team/manual/source/D/upgrading.rst

 Upgrading Graphically
 ---------------------

 First make sure all of your current packages are up to date on the release you are upgrading.
-To do manually check for updates :menuselection:`Prefrences --> Apply Full Upgrade`.
-To upgrade lubuntu graphically when prompted for an upgrade press the :guilabel:`Apply` button when you are prompted.
+To do manually check for updates :menuselection:`Preferences --> Apply Full Upgrade`.
+To upgrade Lubuntu graphically when prompted for an upgrade press the :guilabel:`Apply` button when you are prompted.

 .. image:: apply-new-version.jpg